 Action cable is an adaptation to the functionality as it is a two-way customer support chat system.
 Nowadays the majority of the eCommerce websites is being developed in ROR so, if being an organization, if you want to communicate with your customer whether it is via the website or SMS it is completely possible through this functionality.
 On the other hand, customers can also straight away send text messages from their cellphone to the customer support agent.
 So, definitely Action Cable is a standard advantage to the Rails developers as well as it will be also beneficial to those who want to implement this realtime message passing functionality.

 Hope you have received a basic understanding of two way customer support chat application.
 So, Ruby on Rails is completely upon us and it has been said right that Rails has been praised as one of the productive way to get the Ruby on the web.
-The list of pros will continue to flow in countless parts when it comes to Ruby on Rails development.
+The list of pros will continue to flow in countless parts when it comes to Ruby on Rails development and Rails Upgrade Service.

-So, I think Rails 5 is the convincing reason to get your next web app developed in Rails and join the extensive community of web entrepreneurs.
+So, I think Rails 5.0.0.beta1.1 is the convincing reason to get your next web app developed in Rails and join the extensive community of web entrepreneurs.